Check Library¶

 and n_failed

-the check pass n_checks
+one.
+However, if the check passes, n_checks

 and n_passed

-will only be increase by one.
+will only be increased by one.
+The rationale behind

 Managing Checker Statistics¶

-A checker will continuously update its statistics counters as new check
+A checker will continuously update its statistics counters as new check subprograms are called.
+If you want to collect

-of your test you can make intermediate readouts using the
+the statistics for parts of your test you can make intermediate readouts using the get_checker_stat

-subprograms and then reset the counters to zero
+then reset the counters to zero using:

 procedure reset_checker_stat [(